CHURCH FATHERS

 Theosis The idea that the Logos became flesh so that humans could become divine.
 This theology posits that human beings are increasingly deified as they follow in Christ's footsteps.
 The Eastern Orthodox Church still holds a version of this belief today.

 Epektasis Gregory’s idea that the soul is on a journey of eternal progression and continues to make spiritual progress after death.
-Adherents take an experiential approach to theology, performing rituals with the aim of feeling God's presence in hopes of drawing closer to spiritual unity.
+Adherents take an experiential approach to theology, performing rituals with the aim of feeling God's presence in hopes of drawing ever closer to spiritual unity.

 Infant Damnation The belief that the unbaptized go to hell, even newborns.